 You’ve prepared your route, done the training, packed your bags, and managed to get yourself to your chosen start.
 Now all you have to do is the ride.
 It is the end, or at least the beginning of the end.
-You have nothing to do but sit on your bike, point it up (or down) and begin pedaling.
+You have nothing to do but sit on your bike, point it up (or down) and begin pedalling.
 And in approximately ¼ million pedal rotations you’ll arrive at the finish.

-Whilst the pedaling will be hard work at times it is a wonderful feeling to know that it is all you have to do.
+Whilst the pedalling will be hard work at times it is a wonderful feeling to know that it is all you have to do.
 There is nothing else to distract you from your task and when you reach your destination at the end of each day all you can just collapse.
 The only multi tasking you will have to do is pedaling and drinking and/or eating.
 You can shut down most of your hyperactive brain functions and zone out on the pedal strokes.

 My only warnings to you are:

 Don’t overdo it early on.
 This counts for the tour as a whole and for each individual day.
 You have a long way to go and it is better to spread your energy output as evenly as possible.
 It is very tempting to zip away on day one when you are feeling (relatively) fresh and the adrenaline is pumping but you will pay later.
 Of course, by the time you get a few days in you might not feel up to overdoing it early on: from day three on it took me about 50 miles to warm up.

 Watch out for day three.
 Apparently this is the worst day.
 Day one you are on a high.
 Day two you can feel the effects of day one but you can push through the aches and pains and the niggling tiredness.
 Day three everything is feeling stiff and your energy is almost as low as your morale – because you still have such a long way to go!
 I felt quite sick in the morning of day three and found it difficult to get food down – but you have to if not it’s a downward spiral.
 Your ‘day three’ might come on a different day.
 But you almost certainly will get one!